jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 the terminal shows an :ref:`AttributeError` ::

-  AttributeError: module 'src.calculator' has no attribute 'division'
+  AttributeError: module 'src.calculator' has no attribute 'divide'

 green: make it pass
 #################################################################################